ehansel82/StemDay2016/README.md

       }, 10);
   }
 ```
 The following two lines can be modified to *experiment* wih the web page.
 The **10s** represents "10 seconds".
-Change it values like 1s or 30s to see the difference in how long it takes to rotat the image.
-The **rotate(3600deg)** spins the image 3600 degrees like propellor.
+Change it to values like 1s or 30s to see the difference in how long it takes to rotat the image.
+The **rotate(3600deg)** spins the image 3600 degrees like a propellor.
 Set the 3600deg to 90deg or even 10000deg to see it rotate more or less times.
 ```
   starWarsImage.style.transition = "transform 10s";
   starWarsImage.style.transform = "rotate(3600deg)";